Melapress/wp-security-audit-log/readme.txt

 <strong>THE MOST COMPREHENSIVE & EASY TO USE WORDPRESS ACTIVITY LOG PLUGIN</strong><br />

-Keep an activity log of everything that happens on your WordPress and [WordPress multisite](https://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) with the WP Security Audit Log plugin to:
+Keep an activity log of everything that happens on your WordPress and [WordPress multisite](https://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) with the WP Activity Log plugin to:

 * Ensure user productivity
 * Ease troubleshooting